jGambit/DSP/README.md

-# DSP
+# LeMaLAP
-Digita Signal Processing using Java
+Experiments using Python and Machine Learning basics.